Gowee/github-status-bot/README.md

 ```
 `CHECK_INTERVAL` defaults to be 300 if not set.

 If `CHAT_DESCRIPTION_TEMPLATE` is not set, chat description updating will be disabled.
 Base64 encoding there is optional in case line break is not passed properly by shell.
+If present, `%s` should be included and will be replaced to generated content.
+Set it to a single `%s` (i.e. `-e CHAT_DESCRIPTION_TEMPLATE="%s"`) to activate chat description updating without putting any additional text.

 ----
 <sub>The project, channel and bot is not affiliated in any way with GitHub.
 All images related to GitHub or Octocat are used for [fair use](https://en.wikipedia.org/wiki/Fair_use) only and not covered by the copyright license of the project.</sub>